TheRealMarcusChiu/personal-website-2/content/thoughts/2025-07-30/index.md

 10,000,000 dollars.
 He had to sign an NDA that he cannot tell anyone that he won until the final episode aired, which was about 6 months.

 He described how ecstatic he was when he went back home.
-However, as days went by, the joy waned.
+However, as days went by, that joy waned.
-And some sort of depression sets in.
-Even though he won 10 million dollars - it was surreal that he wasn't able to share that joy.
-If you could gain the whole world but have no one to share it with what good is it.
-Then the episode aired.
-He watched it with his friends & family - joy could be seen on his face - as if he won 10 million dollars again.
+And then some sort of depression sets in.
+Even though he won 10 million dollars - it was a surreal moment that he wasn't able to share that joy.
+If you could gain the whole world but have no one to share it with, then what good is it.
+The episode aired.
+He watched it with his friends & family - joy was re-experienced - as if he won 10 million dollars again.

-In fact, the winner was actually forewarned about this emotional rollercoaster the day he won.
+The winner was actually forewarned about this emotional rollercoaster on the day he won.
-A psychologist who specialized in contestant game-show winners knew what he went through was not one of a kind but a common phenomenon.
-The phenomenon is that when one wins a life-changing amount but because of a signed NDA couldn't express such joy - couldn't share such joy.
-And joy-suppressed leads to being depressed.
+He met with a psychologist who specialized in contestant game-show winners and knew that what he went through was a common phenomenon.
+The phenomenon that when one wins a prize but because of a signed NDA artificially suppresses the joy.
+And it often leads to being depressed.
 That is until one is able to share it.

 Additional points on "Thoughts on Praise":
 * praise is the overflow of joy